Pre-Courant Algebroids: Introduction

-\textbf{Main Results}: \begin{itemize} \item We show that there is a one-to-one correspondence between pre-Courant algebroids and symplectic almost Lie 2-algebroids -- Theorem \ref{thm:preCourant}. \item We prove that sub-Dirac structures on pre-Courant algebroids are almost Lie algebroids -- Proposition \ref{prop:Dirac}. \item We show that there exits a quasi-cochain map between the na\"{\i}ve quasi-cochain complex and the standard quasi-cochain complex -- Theorem \ref{thm:quasimap}. \item We prove that the higher order tangent bundles of a pre-Courant algebroid are canonically weighted pre-Courant algebroids -- Theorem \ref{thm:highertangentlift}. \end{itemize} Although we generally work with supermanifolds, our main intention is not to generalise pre-Courant algebroids to `super pre-Courant algebroids', but rather to show how the framework of symplectic supermanifolds offers new light on the subject of classical pre-Courant algebroids.
+\textbf{Main Results}: \begin{itemize} \item We show that there is a one-to-one correspondence between pre-Courant algebroids (for which the Grassmann parity and weight coincide) and symplectic almost Lie 2-algebroids (Theorem \ref{thm:preCourant}). \item We prove that sub-Dirac structures on pre-Courant algebroids are almost Lie algebroids (Proposition \ref{prop:Dirac}). \item We show that there exists a quasi-cochain map between the na\"{\i}ve quasi-cochain complex and the standard quasi-cochain complex (Theorem \ref{thm:quasimap}). \item We prove that the higher order tangent bundles of a pre-Courant algebroid are canonically weighted pre-Courant algebroids (Theorem \ref{thm:highertangentlift}). \end{itemize} We also present several illustrative examples of the various structures encountered in this paper.

+\textbf{Our use of supermanifolds}: We will assume that the reader has some basic working knowledge of the theory of supermanifolds.
+Formally we understand a supermanifold to be a locally ringed space $M: = \big( |M| , \cO_M\big)$ where the topological space $|M|$ is Hausdorff and second countable, and $\cO_M$ is a sheaf of commutative superalgebras such that on `small enough' open subsets $|U| \subset |M|$, is locally isomorphic to $C^\infty(\R^p) \otimes \wedge^\bullet \R^q$.
+We will regularly employ local coordinates throughout this paper.
+We will denote the Grassmann parity of various objects using `tilde'.
+The parity reversion functor we will denote as $\Pi$.

+Although we generally work with supermanifolds, our intention is not to generalise pre-Courant algebroids to `super pre-Courant algebroids', but rather to show how the framework of symplectic supermanifolds offers new light on the subject of classical pre-Courant algebroids.

 \textbf{Arrangement}: This paper is arranged as follows.
 In Section \ref{sec:Preliminaries} we recap the basic notions needed in this paper.
 In Section \ref{sec:Almost} we present our main definitions of symplectic almost Lie 2-algebroids and how they are related to pre-Courant algebroids.
 In Section \ref{sec:NGrading} we provide a definition of a pre-Courant algebroid carrying an additional compatible graded structure and show how these generalise VB-Courant algebroids.
 We finish this paper in Section \ref{sec:Con} with a few concluding remarks.